EberEHM/POS-proyecto-PHP/vistas/bower_components/chart.js/docs/01-Line-Chart.md

 };
 ```

-This functionality may be useful for implementing DOM based tooltips, or triggering custom behaviour in your application.
+This functionality Mayo  be useful for implementing DOM based tooltips, or triggering custom behaviour in your application.

 #### .update( )